feedzai/openl2d/README.md

 ### Generating Training and Testing Scenarios

-The settings for the generation of training and testing scenarios are defined in the file [Code/testbed/cfg.yaml](Code/testbed/cfg.yaml).
+To generate these scenarios, a user must place the following scripts in a folder:

+* [Code/testbed/testbed_train_alert_generation.py](Code/testbed/testbed_train_alert_generation.py)- responsible for generating training scenarios
+* [Code/testbed/testbed_test_generation.py](Code/testbed/testbed_test_generation.py) - responsible for generating testing scenarios
+* [Code/testbed/cfg.yaml](Code/testbed/cfg.yaml) - contains the user defined configurations to generate the testbed.

+The user then only needs to define the necessary parameters in the "cfg.yaml" file, as such:

 #### 1. Defining the input and output paths
 The user must first define the paths pertaining to the dataset and generated expert predictions, as well as the output paths for the testing and training scenarios: